all-in-one-of/snippets/CG_ref.md

    - Make contrast comp with details placement.
    - Sculpt across the form (not with the flow).
    - Don't use smooth.

+Scene Setup
+   - keep texel density
+   - Sky box > Exp fog > Sky Light > Directional Light > Secondary lights

 Shading
    - Work in HSV to manage chroma and valor.

 Simulation & procedura
    - fit parameters to 0-1